Nevada Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Applying For Nevada Medicaid Long Term Care Programs

-The first step in applying for Nevada Medicaid Long Term Care coverage is deciding which of the three Medicaid programs discussed above you or your loved one wants to apply for – Nursing Home Medicaid, Home and Community Based Service (HCBS) Waivers or Medical Assistance for the Aged Blind and Disabled (MAABD) Medicaid.
+The first step in applying for Nevada Medicaid Long Term Care coverage is deciding which of the three Medicaid programs discussed above you or your loved one wants to apply for – Nursing Home Medicaid, Home and Community Based Service (HCBS) Waivers or Medical Assistance for the Aged Blind and Disabled (MAABD).

 After financial eligibility requirements are checked and double checked, documentation is gathered, and functional eligibility is clarified, Nevada residents can apply online at Access Nevada.
 They can also download an application here or call their local Division of Welfare and Supportive Services office for an application.